Real Stories

 The youngest of six siblings, ten-year-old Chelsea was diagnosed with B-cell acute lymphoblastic leukaemia in June 2020.

-In started in May 2022 when Chelsea came home from school one day in tears.
-Her legs were aching, her arms were aching, everything was in pain.
-She was in and out of doctors’ appointments for weeks.
+One day in May, Chelsea had come home from school in tears.
+Her arms and legs were aching, and her entire body was in pain.
+Teena took Chelsea to get checked and she was in and out of doctors’ appointments for weeks.
 The doctors kept insisting it was viral and that there was nothing wrong with her.
-It was awful.

 After months of doctor’s visits and asking questions, Chelsea was diagnosed with leukaemia.
 Within three days she was in intensive care unit with failing kidneys.

-Chelsea has been on maintenance for 2 months and is doing really well.
-She has begun going back to school after having a year off for her treatment.
+Chelsea has been on maintenance, and is doing really well.
+She has gone back to school after having a year off for her treatment.

 KiteCrew is a free support app that makes offering and accepting help a little easier for everyone.
 Whether you’re a family facing cancer or a friend wanting to offer the right kind of support.
 Read more about how KiteCrew can help you here.